watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 * `ml.tokens` refers to the field that stores the ELSER tokens.
 You may need to update it if you use a different field in your index.
 If the ELSER tokens are not available, you can also use the field that contains the raw text, but the search quality may degrade.
 * `.elser_model_2_linux-x86-64` is the model ID for the optimized version of ELSER v2.
 It is recommended to use if it is available in your Elasticsearch deployment.
 Otherwise, use `.elser_model_2` for the regular ELSER v2 model, or `.elser_model_1` for ELSER v1.
 * `$QUERY` is the variable for accesing the user query.
 It will make sure that the user query will be passed to the query body.
-* `$FILTER` is the variable for accessing the customer filters configured either in the `Advanced Elasticsearch Settings` or when calling the search in an action step.
+* `$FILTER` is the variable for accessing the custom filters configured either in the `Advanced Elasticsearch settings` or when calling the search in an action step.
 It will make sure that the custom filters will be used in the query body.
 * Learn more about ELSER from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-search-elser.html)
 * Learn more about Elasticsearch boolean query and filters from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html)